Angola, DRC Eye Iconic Rail Revamp To Quench Global Minerals Thirst - UrduPoint

 To that end it plans to pour $455 million on upgrades in Angola, including buying more than 1,500 new wagons and locomotives, reinforcing bridges and welding rails.

-Another $100 million are earmarked for the DRC, with the concession agreement also envisaging extending the tracks to neighbouring Zambia.
+Another $100 million is earmarked for the DRC, with the concession agreement also envisaging extending the tracks to neighbouring Zambia.

 - US money - About half the money is expected to be financed by the US International Development Finance Corporation (DFC), a government agency.